Interfaces page

 trackDino(blue);

-Some times all properties on an object don’t need to be required, using the ? lets us tell the TypeScript compiler which properties aren’t required.
+Sometimes all properties on an object don’t need to be required, so using the ? tells the TypeScript compiler which properties aren’t required.

 interface Dinosaur {